 Hillary Rodham Clinton

-In 2016, Hillary Rodham Clinton became the first woman to win the Iowa Presidential Caucus.
-She was also the first, First Lady elected to the United States Senate and the first female senator from New York.
-Clinton is currently campaigning to be the first woman nominated by a major party for president.
+In July of 2016, Hillary Rodham Clinton became the first woman in history to represent a major party in a United States presidential election.
+She was also the first woman to win the Iowa Presidential Caucus, first, First Lady elected to the United States Senate, and the first female senator from New York.
+Clinton is currently campaigning to be the first woman elected president of the United States.

 Hillary Diane Rodham was born in a suburb outside of Chicago, Illinois in 1947 to middle-class parents.
 They encouraged her to take education seriously, and she earned entrance to Massachusetts’ Wellesley College.
 Her parents were Republicans and Clinton served as president of Wellesley’s Republican club, but the social issues of the late 1960s led her to become a dedicated Democrat.
 When her classmates elected her as Wellesley’s first student speaker at graduation, she said to her peers: “The challenge now is to practice politics as the art of making what appears to be impossible, possible.”